cap-js/docs/java/cds-data.md

   Map.of("embedding", CdsVector.of(embedding)));
 ```

-In CDS QL queries, elements of type `cds.Vector` are not included in select _all_; they must be explicitly added to the select list:
+In CDS QL queries, elements of type `cds.Vector` are not included in select _all_ queries.
+They must be explicitly added to the select list:

 ```Java
 CdsVector embedding = service.run(Select.from(BOOKS).byId(101)